FRINXio/FRINX-machine/README.md

 Frinx Machine is providing the option to establish TLS connections between:
 * Between browser and api-gateway (by default off, to enable use follow command `./startup.sh --https`).
 [More info](https://www.krakend.io/docs/service-settings/tls/)
 * Frinx Machine Services and Uniconfig zone (Traefik load-balancer).
 [More info](https://doc.traefik.io/traefik/https/tls/)
-* Uniconfig zone load balancer (Traefik) and Uniconfig controller instances.
-[More info](https://docs.frinx.io/frinx-uniconfig/UniConfig/user-guide/operational-procedures/tls/tls.html)

-All default certificates are placed in `./config/certificates` folder and during execution of `./install.sh` are stored to docker secrets.
+During the execution of `./install.sh`, all certificates are stored to docker secrets.
+For Traefik/Uniconfig zone, the script generates its own keys/certs and store them in the `./config/certificates` folder.
+For KrakenD can be these certificates specified: `$ ./install.sh  --custom-ssl-cert path/to/cert.pem --custom-ssl-key path/to/key.pem`

 ### Certificate description
 Api-Gateway (KrakenD) TLS: